pwatson100/alienrpg/README.md

 # Alien RPG System

 An UNOFFICIAL system for playing Alien RPG on Foundry VTT.

-It provides support for character, creature, items, system, talent and sheets only, game content must be drawn from official source books.
+This system only provides support for character, creature, items, system, talent and character sheets.

+There is no game content or images in this system.

+Should you wish to populate the system with game content for your own use please purchase the rules from Free League Publishing: https://frialigan.se/en/games/alien/

+My intention is to enable people to play Alien RPG remotely and not to create a fully enabled/automated system.
+Mother will still need to do some work.
 Please do not ask me to provide content.
-Buy the system !
+Buy the system from Free League !

 See the Journal Entry "Mother Instructions" for an overview on how the sheets work.